-What to do if you suspect you have a food allergy Symptoms of food allergy are varied and can include...
+On this page: What to do is you suspect you have a food allergy Testing for a food allergy Types...

 - People with seafood allergy may react to fish and/or shellfish